How To Crochet A Zigzag Bag

 ami-balls

-This is part of my Brightoween ColourSwapCraftPop on Instagram.
-I’ve done a bit more on this project than this picture suggests but I’m still not quite finished.
+These pastel coloured crochet balls are part of a Brightoween ColourSwapCraftPop on Instagram.
+I’ve done a bit more on this project than this picture suggests, but I’m still not quite finished.

 new-ideas